sishii1214/sishii1214.github.io/cv.md

 ## Other Activities

-・(2018.04-2020.03) I was funded by Yoshida Scholarship Foundation when I was a master student at RIMS, Kyoto University.
+- (2018.04-2020.03) I was funded by Yoshida Scholarship Foundation when I was a master student at RIMS, Kyoto University.

-・I am a member of the LPP-RIMS Arithmetic & Homotopic Galois Theory (AHGT) International Research Network [[Link]](https://ahgt.math.cnrs.fr).
+- I am a member of the LPP-RIMS Arithmetic & Homotopic Galois Theory (AHGT) International Research Network [[Link]](https://ahgt.math.cnrs.fr).

-・I was one of the reporters of MFO-RIMS Tandem workshop 2023 [[report]](https://publications.mfo.de/handle/mfo/4128).
+- I was one of the reporters of MFO-RIMS Tandem workshop 2023 [[report]](https://publications.mfo.de/handle/mfo/4128).
 I would like to thank all the speakers in the conference for fascinating presentations.

-・I am a reviewer of MathSciNet.
+- I am a reviewer of MathSciNet.
 You can find my reviews [here](https://mathscinet.ams.org/mathscinet/author?authorId=1498106).

-・I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー).
+- I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー).
 You can find the schedule [here](https://www.math.keio.ac.jp/information/seminar/).

-・For some of non-mathematical activities, please see [miscellaneous](/misc).
+- For some of non-mathematical activities, please see [miscellaneous](/misc).